VirtualAngel/rock-paper-scissors-JS-game/Phase_One/readme.md

             }
     I. Next, call in computerChoiceDisplay and use an innerHTML to set it to userChoice: computerChoiceDisplay.innerHTML = computerChoice
-        At this point the full code should look something like this (if you're not using a ternary operator):
+        At this point the full code should look something like this:

             const computerChoiceDisplay = document.getElementById('computer-choice')
             const userChoiceDisplay = document.getElementById('user-choice')